 This course provides a survey of current communication practices and materials in business, including written, oral, and nonverbal forms.

-This course has been identified as a Writing Proficiency course and so requires satisfactory completion (C- or better) of Writing 101.
+Prerequisite: Communication 101 and Junior or Senior standing.
+This course has been identified as a Writing Proficiency course and so requires satisfactory completion (C- or better) of Writing 110.